 - If you want to make two bars of soap, pour ten cups of ash on top.
 Ensure you still have room in your gallon for slow adding of water in the next step.

 - Boil 1.5 gallons of water in another pot.
-Pour this boiled water on top of ash in the bucket until one inch deep.
+Pour this boiled water on top of the ash in the bucket until one inch deep.
 This is the complete setup for a bleaching barrel.

 - Let the setup rest for 30 minutes to allow water to drain through to the stainless-steel pot below.
 Repeat water boiling and pouring on the ash steps until no more water drains to the pot below the barrel.